kainonergon/Logistic-Regression-from-Scratch/README.md

 # Logistic Regression from Scratch

-This is a graduate project for Coding Machine Algorithms trach on Hyperskill (https://hyperskill.org/projects/219)
+This is a graduate project for Coding Machine Algorithms track on Hyperskill (https://hyperskill.org/projects/219)